 Since 2016 published research looking at differences in people with CFS and those without have been able to paint a much better picture of what the mechanism looks like.
 Both observational and mechanistic studies from multiple independent research groups have returned favourable results for identifying key markers that can help determine the flow and progression of CFS.
-3 of these studies are outlined below:
+We can now much better understand what is chronic fatigue based on 3 key studies outlined below:

 Giloteaux et al. (2016) – In this study researchers profiled gut microbial diversity by sequencing genes from stool samples in 48 patients with CFS and 39 healthy controls.
 They also examined a set of inflammatory markers in blood from the same patients as a gauge of intestinal damage, gut permeability and internal oxidative and inflammatory stress.
 All patients with chronic fatigue had increased levels of gut permeability (leaky gut), increased levels of intestinal damage and increased levels of inflammatory and auto-immune activity associated with microbial translocation.
 Further to this they all had a reduced gut biodiversity measured by bacterial DNA count from fecal samples compared to healthy controls.

-Summary: Patients with chronic fatigue have increased bacterial gut permeability, increased levels of leaky gut and generic gut dysbiosis of the microbiome.
+Summary: Patients with chronic fatigue have increased bacterial gut permeability, increased incidence of leaky gut and generic gut dysbiosis of the microbiome.

 Summary: There is an immune dysfunctional component linked to the condition, with the severity of symptoms being directly related to the levels of inflammation and auto-immune inflammation.
 The worse the inflammation the worse the symptoms.

-Blomberg et al. (2018) – This mechanistic evaluation demonstrated that CFS patients with a genetic predisposition and dysbiosis experienced a gradual development of B cell clones that were prone to autoreactivity.
-A decisive infectious trigger may then lead to immunization against autoantigens involved in aerobic energy production and/or hormone receptors and ion channel proteins, producing postexertional malaise and ME/CFS, affecting both muscle and brain tissue.
+Blomberg et al. (2018) – This mechanistic evaluation demonstrated that CFS patients with a genetic predisposition and dysbiosis experienced a gradual development of B cell clones that were prone to auto-reactivity.
+A decisive infectious trigger may then lead to immunization against auto-antigens involved in aerobic energy production and/or hormone receptors and ion channel proteins, producing post-exertional malaise (PEM) and ME/CFS, affecting both muscle and brain tissue.